 You can find the stretching exercise also in the YouTube video below.
 Perform this exercise several times a day.

 Additionally, you should also increase the mobility of your wrist.
-You can do this by bending your elbow and ten bend your wrist in every possible direction.
+You can do this by bending your elbow and then bend your wrist in every possible direction.
 Usually flexion will be the movement that is limited the most and often painful.

 Also training your lower arm muscles supports the healing of the tendon, reducing recovery time.
 This is the final stage of your recovery process